MBACP (Accred), MSc Autism, BA (Hons) Humanistic Counselling

 Training, qualifications & experience

 I am a qualified Humanistic Therapist, with a BA in Humanistic Counselling.
 I am a BACP Accredited Counsellor, which means I have met their higher standard as a competent, experienced, ethical and independent practitioner.
-I am currently undertaking a MSc in Autism and related Neurodevelopmental issues, such as ADHD.
+I have an MSc in Autism and related Neurodevelopmental issues, such as ADHD, Dsylexia and Dyspraxia.
 I have particular experience in working with stress, anxiety, depression and Asperger's, but I work with people on many issues, including:

 - Asperger's, whether diagnosed, considering diagnosis or have ASD in your life in some other way, such as children, parents or a partner

 - Bereavement, including friends, colleagues, family members, pets and partners